Matching and Clustering Core for Bimlib 2.0

 Using machine learning algorithms, we created the heart of BimLib 2.0, a CAD-independent platform that helps to estimate the cost of construction projects.

-- Object matching with accuracy 95% based on object’s metadata
+- Object matching with accuracy 95% based on the object’s metadata

 - Development of model training mechanism and required API